 Unfortunately, the Cross-harbour self-guided tour is unsuitable but the Old Market one is perfect if you email me in advance.

 Am I able to bring my dog?

 Both self-guided tours are dog friendly, as long as they are kept under control, well-behaved and you start no later than 3.30pm.
 Some venues even have dog treats on the bar.

 If you want to come along on a guided tour and can't leave your dog at home, please ask me about your tour of choice and I will check with venues and other customers booked onto that tour to see if anybody minds.

 WHY I STARTED BRISTOL HOPPERS

 Who is behind Bristol Hoppers?

 My name is Heather & I have lived in Bristol for 20 years.
-Until around five years ago I would always order either cider or stout at the bar.
+Until around six years ago I would always order either cider or stout at the bar.
 I considered beer to be bitter and unrefreshing at room temperature (the concept of keg beer had not yet reached me)

 I live in Old Market and a few years ago Moor brewery opened a tap room nearby.
 As a dark beer drinker, I was in my element with their fantastic simple Stout, their coffee stout, Dark Alliance and their spiced porter, Last Minute.

 One Friday night I was persuaded to try something different from Moor's keg offerings.
 I braved a sip and then tried them all!